levys19/Cracking_the_resume/README.md

 # MVP:
 1) Users create a user account with the web application or log in to the exisiting account:
-  These are the fieds they are required to fill out:
+  These are the fields they are required to fill out:
     * Name
     * Email
     * Major/year